 You might think that it wouldn’t have felt like Christmas, what, with it being the middle of November and all, but you’d be wrong.
 We had our Christmas tree up and we decorated the table with a festive theme and with a house full of people, it really felt like the most wonderful time of year.

-I love cooking and especially cooking for other people, so it was a lots of fun putting together a festive menu.
-I did a gammon, a roast chicken and roast rainbow carrots and our family brought sweet potatoes, a green veggie salad and dessert.
+I love cooking and especially cooking for other people, so it was lots of fun putting together a festive menu.
+I had a few issues, to begin with as my oven decided to break, but as I had a home warranty from websites like https://homewarranty.firstam.com/homeowner/home-warranty/tennessee I was able to get this easily fixed and ready for the festive celebrations!
+I did a gammon, a roast chicken, and roast rainbow carrots and our family brought sweet potatoes, a green veggie salad, and dessert.

 The best part was the edible Christmas wreath, which doubled as table decor and the starter.
 I was inspired by the cover of this month’s, Food & Home Entertaining Magazine.
 It’s super easy to make, so check out the how to below.